-Twenty residency positions, five subspecialty fellowships (cytopathology, hematopathology, transfusion medicine, breast/gyn, and GI/Liver) and one translational research fellowship are available.
-Typically, four to six residents are recruited through the NRMP Match process each year.
-FACILITIES A majority of pathology training is offered in the University of Wisconsin Hospital and Clinics (505 beds) and the connected William S. Middleton Veterans Affairs Hospital (150 beds).
-Two closely located private hospitals in Madison, St. Mary’s Hospital (352 beds) and UnityPoint-Meriter Hospital (358 beds), provide additional experiences in surgical pathology, cytology, dermatopathology, and hematopathology, allowing for residents to experience practice in a non-academic setting.
-These hospitals annually provide over 500 autopsies, 73,000 surgicals (36,000 at UW/VA), 30,500 cytologies, and more than 4,700,000 laboratory tests.
+A majority of pathology training is offered in the University Hospital (505 beds and the number one hospital in Wisconsin for 11 years running), East Madison Hospital (55 beds), and the connected William S. Middleton Veterans Affairs Hospital (150 beds), along with over 125 regional primary and specialty care clinics.
+These hospitals annually provide over 500 autopsies, 36,000 surgical cases, 30,500 cytologies, and more than 2.5 million laboratory tests.
 University Hospital’s Clinical Labs offers a wide range of highly complex testing including molecular diagnostics and histocompatibility and are staffed with experienced technologists.

 Madison, the state capital, is situated on four picturesque lakes 150 miles northwest of Chicago.
 The high percentage of academic professional personnel among the metropolitan population of approximately 300,000 has been a stimulus for the city and the university to offer a wide variety of educational, cultural and recreational opportunities while maintaining the safety, easy livability, and feeling of community of a small city.
 Madison and surrounding suburbs are repeatedly cited as “Best Places to Live,” due in part to an excellent public education system, a liberal and tolerant attitude towards diversity, excellent restaurants, and superb university and city facilities for year-round outdoor activities.
 Madison marks the Eastern edge of the “Driftless” region, a portion of Western Wisconsin and Southern Minnesota that remained unglaciated in the last ice age, resulting in a hilly, stream-filled landscape quite different than the flat acres of corn and wheat typical of most of the Midwest.
 This makes for beautiful hiking, rock-climbing, and some of the best road biking in the country.